Bereavement: key facts

 worse, despite treatment, you may need to see a

-How can I help someone else?
+How can I help someone who has been

 - Spend time with the bereaved person so they feel less alone

 - Let them, if they want to, cry with you and talk about their